wpswings/wallet-system-for-woocommerce/README.txt

 * If the WooCommerce wallet amount exceeds the order total, it will work as a payment option and show in the payment method selection.
 * If the WooCommerce wallet amount is less than the order total, customers can use it to pay a total or partial amount to buy products.
 * Implement a digital wallet cashback system cart-wise and category-wise and send all cashback rewards into users’ wallets.
-* Both debtor and creditor email ids are shown in the transactions table to customers.
+* Both debtor and creditor email IDs are shown in the transactions table to customers.

 == WOOCOMMERCE WALLET PLUGIN COMPATIBILITIES ==